life-itself/coco/cc201-practical-action/day-3.md

 If you know you struggle with communicating or receiving boundaries, then diving in deeper to develop your self-awareness and equanimity to external triggers is a good place to start, and then coupling this with communication-based skills.
 Skills take time to develop, so the most important thing is to show up and keep practicing, reflecting on any ‘failures’ (it’s never a failure) to help you to grow more.

-\*Here’s a simple article on boundaries if you need more information into what they are or how to set them (we have no affiliation with this) https://www.realsimple.com/health/mind-mood/emotional-health/how-to-set-boundaries
+\*[Here’s a simple article on boundaries if you need more information into what they are or how to set them](https://www.realsimple.com/health/mind-mood/emotional-health/how-to-set-boundaries) (we have no affiliation with this).

 ## Open-mindedness is the penknife